I’m not going to sugarcoat it: planning a 3 days in Cape Town itinerary isn’t a simple feat.

-In other words, for those of us coming from the USA, Cape Town is more like visiting Austin or Los Angeles than Boston or Manhattan.
+In other words, for those of us coming from the USA, exploring Cape Town is more like visiting Austin or Los Angeles than Boston or Manhattan.

 Pair the spread-out nature of Cape Town with the fact that many of its highlights are big time commitments, and it quickly becomes obvious that a 3 day Cape Town itinerary isn’t going to be able to cover all the cool things to do in Cape Town, and whatever your priorities, you’ll likely have to make a hard choice or two along the way.

 That being said… you can definitely make a solid dent in it!

-We recently spent a month diving deep into Cape Town, and in that time it skyrocketed into our list of favorite cities in the world.
+We recently spent a month visiting Cape Town, South Africa, and in that time it skyrocketed into our list of favorite cities in the world.

 Seriously, this place has it all: stunning coastline, delicious food, a million and one ways to be active outside, great weather, friendly people, competitive prices, and–most importantly, let’s be real–penguins.